rolandramp/nlp-toxicity/docs/experiments.md

 In the final project we tried to do the toxicity classification on a pretrained german language model.
 We decided to choose pretrained german BERT for out toxicity classification task.
 This model is GBERT from deepset (https://huggingface.co/deepset/gbert-base) which was mainly trained on wikipedia.
-To this model we added a freshly initialized sequence classification header, which had to be trained on our labeld data.
+To this model we added a freshly initialized sequence classification header, which had to be trained on our labeled data.

-To also benefit from results of a classification model we also tried a different pretrained model named toxic-bert-german also from hugginface (https://huggingface.co/ankekat1000/toxic-bert-german).
+To also benefit from results of a classification model we also tried a different pretrained model named toxic-bert-german also from huggingface (https://huggingface.co/ankekat1000/toxic-bert-german).
 This model was already pretrained on toxicity classification task.
 We did this to find out if a model trained on a specific task could lead to a better model in respect to accuracy.